Skip to content

 • Archival: Volkswagen Beetle RSi VS Renault Clio V6 (2002) (Singapore)

-• ROBLOX: Honda Civic Type R (FN2R)
+• Fictional: Honda Civic Type R (FN2R)

 • Penang: Nosing around in June